johanna-rodriguez/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?
-Register an event to a specific object.
+It register an event to a specific object.
 The specific Object can be a simple element in a file, the same document, a window or an XMLHttpRequest.

 4. Why would we convert a NodeList into an Array?
-The NodeList is distinct from Array for performance reasons: browsers can implement NodeList under the hood however they like.
+The NodeList is distinct from Array for performance reasons, browsers can implement NodeList under the hood however they like.
 Presumably, this means that queries like document.querySelectorAll can return a lightly wrapped internal data structure instead of marshalling to a JavaScript array.
 This could save a lot of copying and makes it easier to maintain a "live" NodeList that updates as the DOM changes.

 5. What is a component?